Apply to the School of Education Find instructions, deadlines, and selection timelines below

 Application deadlines

-Deadline to apply to the post-bachelor (non-ECE) program
+Deadline to apply to the post-bachelor (non-ECE) program.
+If you have missed the deadline, please contact Maggie Burks.

 - Spring semester: Oct.
 1